Zaphoood/Maexchen/README.md

 # Maexchen

-Simulate Mäxchen games between pre-defined player types.
+A simulator for the dice game "Mäxchen" (also known as "Mäxle" or "Meier").
+Various player types, each with a different strategy, compete against each other.
+The results can then be stored and/or visualized.

+This program was written as part of my term paper in 12th grade.
+Tag `v0.1` marks the state of the project at the time of submission.

 ## Installation
 This project uses Python 3.9 and the matplotlib library.
-It is optional but recommended to use a virtual environment for installing matplotlib.
+It is optional but recommended to use a virtual environment.

 Create and activate virtualenv
 ```